mbridak/FieldDayLogger/Manual.md

 it is driven by that.
 However, I welcome suggestions, criticisms and feature requests.

-Field Day only has a generic digital mode designator 'DI', which gets exported to the cabrillo file.
+Field Day only has a generic digital mode designator 'DG', which gets exported to the cabrillo file.
 But ADIF and CloudLog needed something else, So I Chose FT8.
 Yes Yes, I know.
 FT8 is the spawn of Satan, and is killing Ham Radio...
 Blah Blah Blah...
 Feel free to change it to what ever you will use.